 To be a successful competitive athlete at any level, proper training and genetics play a very significant role.
 After that, proper nutrition and supplements can play an important role as well.
 However, there’s an enormous information gap between marketing claims made by supplement manufacturers and published, original scientific research studies.
 To find out the latest available information, you can spend days or weeks reviewing articles on Medline or simply continue reading this article.

-In a the Journal of the International Society of Sports Nutrition, they recently published their review and recommendations of nutritional supplement use for athletes.
+In the Journal of the International Society of Sports Nutrition, they recently published their review and recommendations of nutritional supplement use for athletes.
 This review is a 5-year update to their lead paper published in 2004.
-Included in this review are their specific recommendations about nutritional intake as well as the evidence for safety and efficacy of various potentially ergogenic or performance enhancing vitamins and dietary supplements.
+Included in this review are their specific recommendations about nutritional intake as well as the evidence for the safety and efficacy of various potentially ergogenic or performance-enhancing vitamins and dietary supplements.
 I’ll provide a brief overview of these recommendations while including other recently reviewed supplements that I’ve added to their classification

 Nutritional guidelines from the ISSN:

 - For people participating in 30-40 minutes of exercise three times per week, they can meet their nutritional requirements following a normal diet of 1800-2400 kcals/day.

 - For athletes involved in moderately intense exercise (2-3 hours per day, 5-6 days per week), their caloric demands may approach 50-80 kcal/kg/day.

 - Individuals in general fitness programs can typically meet their demands with a diet consisting of 45-55% CHO [3-5 grams/kg/day].